How do you power future growth?

-Helen Russell, English journalist and author of the bestseller ‘The Year of Living Danishly’
+Helen Russell, author of bestseller ‘The Year of Living Danishly’

 Among other acquisitions, Syd Energi purchased Stofa a few years ago, leading to a total of 31 different business areas and many silos within the company.
 In need of a consolidated aspiration, they decided to dismantle the silos by developing a shared strategy and set of goals.